 Academic Technology Consultant

-Randy consults with faculty in the Social Sciences on integrating technology into teaching.
-His professional interests include e-learning, social networking, online productivity tools, video and multimedia, and data visualization.
-Randy’s current work includes coordinating the CIT’s Faculty Fellows and Visit a Classroom programs, supporting faculty participating in Duke’s Coursera experiments and exploring areas such as e-textbooks.
+Randy consults with faculty in the Social Sciences on pedagogy, learning, student assessment, and integrating technology into teaching practices.
+His professional interests include active learning, “flipped” classroom methods, and integration of e-learning, social networking, video and multimedia, and data visualization into the daily work of teaching.
+Randy’s current work includes faculty consulting, coordinating faculty development opportunities, and supporting faculty participating in Duke’s online initiatives.
 His other interests outside of work include restoration of vintage recording formats and broadcasting and film history.
-He volunteers for the Old Time Radio Researchers Group, maintains an ongoing blog on radio history research, and is working on a discography of radio programs released on records.
+He volunteers for the Old Time Radio Researchers Group, maintains an ongoing blog on radio history research, and has contributed to a collection of vintage recordings in Rubenstein Library.
 In June 2013, Randy was interviewed by EdTech Magazine on why Duke is experimenting with MOOCs, ways the university might evaluate the effort, and upcoming trends in instructional technology.
 In 2012, he was featured on American Public Media’s “The Story”, discussing his collecting and research on radio history.

 Recent CIT Blog Posts